licky-licky/toji-no-miko-translations/docs/md/docs/Hit_or_Stand?_Toji_Style_Game_Training.md

 **Maki:** 18.
 I'll show you my focus and judgment in action once again, Shichinosato Kofuki.
 **Maki:** So long as I get a 3, I'll have blackjack.
 So...
 Hit.
 **Maki:** 3, and that's blackjack.
-**Kofuki:** What was I supposed to learn from that\!?
+**Kofuki:** What was I supposed to learn from that\!\?
 No matter how you spin it, it's all luck\!
 If I was lucky too, I'd have won just like that\!
 **Maki:** Get a hold of yourself, Shichinosato Kofuki.
 Think of the purpose of this training.
 **Kofuki:** I know already\!
 We've gotta get points\!
 **Maki:** I'll take that as a "I don't know."
 You should go cool off for a while.